 6. The University awards the following types of undergraduate degrees, diplomas and certificates.
-The University's undergraduate awards and degree programmes are consistent with the Scottish Credit and Qualifications Framework (SCQF, www.scqf.org.uk/), unless an exemption has been approved by the Curriculum and Student Progression Committee.
+The University's undergraduate awards and degree programmes are consistent with the Scottish Credit and Qualifications Framework (SCQF, www.scqf.org.uk/), unless an exemption has been approved by the Academic Policy and Regulations Committee.
 The credit levels required for each programme are specified within the appropriate Degree Programme Table (DPT).

-I Undergraduate Certificate of Higher Education At least 120 credits of which a minimum of 90 are at level 7 or higher. li Undergraduate Diploma of Higher Education At least 240 credits of which a minimum of 90 are at level 8 or higher Α. Single Honours (in a named subject/discipline) At least 480 credits of which a minimum of 180 is at levels 9 and 10, including at least 90 at level 10.
-B. Single Honours (with a subsidiary subject) At least 480 credits of which a minimum of 180 is at levels 9 and 10, including at least 90 at level 10.
+Ι Undergraduate Certificate of Higher At least 120 credits of which a minimum of 90 Education are at level 7 or higher. li Undergraduate Diploma of Higher Education At least 240 credits of which a minimum of 90 are at level 8 or higher A. Single Honours (in a named subject/discipline) At least 480 credits of which a minimum of 180 is at levels 9 and 10, including at least 90 at level 10. В. Single Honours (with a subsidiary subject) At least 480 credits of which a minimum of 180 is at levels 9 and 10, including at least 90 at level 10.
 C. Combined Honours (in two disciplines) At least 480 credits of which a minimum of 180 is at levels 9 and 10, including at least 90 at level 10.
 D. Group Honours (more than two disciplines) At least 480 credits of which a minimum of 180 is at levels 9 and 10, including at least 90 at level 10.
 E. Non-Honours Degrees At least 360 credits of which a minimum of 60 is at level 9.
 F. General and Ordinary At least 360 credits of which a minimum of 60 is at level 9.

-G. Intercalated Honours Degrees See appropriate Degree Programme Table H. Integrated Masters with Honours (in named subject/discipline) At least 600 credits of which a minimum of 120 is at level 11.
+0 G. Intercalated Honours Degrees See appropriate Degree Programme Table Η. Integrated Masters with Honours (in named subject/discipline) At least 600 credits of which a minimum of 120 is at level 11.
 Integrated Masters (with a subsidiary subject) At least 600 credits of which a minimum of 120 is at level 11.
-Integrated Masters (with combined honours in two disciplines) At least 600 credits of which a minimum of 120 is at level 11. Ι. MBChB (5 year programme) 720 credits MBChB (6 year programme) 780 credits J. BVM&S Graduate Entry 560 credits Programme BVM&S 5 Year Programme 640 credits
+Integrated Masters (with combined At least 600 credits of which a minimum of 120 is honours in two disciplines) at level 11. Ι. MBChB (5 year programme) 720 credits MBChB (6 year programme) 780 credits J. BVM&S Graduate Entry Programme 560 credits BVM&S 5 Year Programme 640 credits

 7. Every student must comply with the detailed requirements of the curriculum for the degree as set out in the appropriate Degree Programme Table, the programme handbook, the course handbook, the order in which courses are attended and the assessment for the programme, which are published in the University Degree Regulations and Programmes of Study.
+In exceptional cases, the Head of College may approve a concession allowing a student to substitute a course marked as compulsory in the relevant Degree Programme Table with another course (or courses) with the same credit volume and SCQF level.

-8. When selecting courses, students must comply with the pre-requisite, corequisite and prohibited combination requirements for the degree programme, unless a concession is approved by the relevant Head of College.
+8. When selecting courses, students must comply with the pre-requisite, co-requisite and prohibited combination requirements for the degree programme, unless a concession is approved by the relevant Head of College.